 - Definition of barriers: something unique to the health and social care system that prevents an individual accessing a service.

 - Potential barriers as appropriate to the individual and the recommendation:

-- o physical barriers
+- physical barriers

 - o barriers to people with sensory disability

-- $\circ~$ barriers to people with different social and cultural backgrounds
+- o barriers to people with different social and cultural backgrounds

-- $\circ~$ barriers to people that speak English as an additional language or those who have language or speech impairments
+- o barriers to people that speak English as an additional language or those who have language or speech impairments

 - o geographical barriers

 - o resource barriers for service provider

-- o financial barriers.
+- financial barriers.

 - Definition of obstacles: something personal to an individual that blocks a person moving forward or when action is prevented or made difficult.

 - Potential obstacles as appropriate to the individual and the recommendation:

 - o emotional/psychological

 - o time constraints

-- \circ availability of resources
+- availability of resources

-- o unachievable targets
+- unachievable targets

-- lack of support.
+- o lack of support.